Registering for the California State University Placement Tests

-Registration for the EAP takes place as part of the 11th-grade California Standards Tests (CA STAR) — there is no separate registration.
+Registration for the EAP takes place as part of the 11th-grade California Standards Tests — there is no separate registration.
 The EAP is voluntary, so students in 11th grade should ask their teachers about how they can take the exam.

 Registering for the EPT and ELM

 Registration for the EPT and ELM is required of all students.